 Other researchers involved in this study were Erica H. Bell, PhD, The Ohio State University; Jan C. Buckner, MD, Mayo Clinic, Rochester, MN; Edward G. Shaw, MD, Wake Forest University; Dennis Bullard, MD, Triangle Neurosurgeons, Raleigh; Stephanie L. Pugh, PhD, and Minhee Won, MA, NRG Oncology Statistics and Data Management Center; John H. Suh, MD, Cleveland Clinic; Mark R. Gilbert, MD, and Paul D. Brown, MD, of MD Anderson Cancer Center; Geoffrey R. Barger, MD, and Harold Kim, MD, Wayne State University; Stephen Coons, MD, Barrow Neurological Institute; David Brachman, MD, Arizona Oncology Services Foundation; Peter Ricci, MD, Radiology Imaging Associates, Englewood, CO; Keith Stelzer, MD, Mid-Columbia Medical Center, The Dalles, OR; Christopher J. Schultz, MD, Medical College of Wisconsin; Jean‑Paul Bahary, MD, Centre Hospitalier de l’Université de Montréal, Montreal; Barbara J. Fisher, MD, London Regional Cancer Program, London, ON; Albert D. Murtha, MD, the Cross Cancer Institute, Edmonton, AB; Minesh P. Mehta, MD, University of Maryland; and Walter J. Curran Jr., MD, Emory University.

 The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute strives to create a cancer-free world by integrating scientific research with excellence in education and patient-centered care, a strategy that leads to better methods of prevention, detection and treatment.
-Ohio State is one of only 45 National Cancer Institute (NCI)-designated Comprehensive Cancer Centers and one of only four centers funded by the NCI to conduct both phase I and phase II clinical trials.
+Ohio State is one of only 45 National Cancer Institute (NCI)-designated Comprehensive Cancer Centers and one of only four centers funded by the NCI to conduct both phase I and phase II clinical trials on novel anticancer drugs.
 The NCI recently rated Ohio State’s cancer program as “exceptional,” the highest rating given by NCI survey teams.
 As the cancer program’s 306-bed adult patient-care component, The James is a “Top Hospital” as named by the Leapfrog Group and one of the top cancer hospitals in the nation as ranked by U.S.News & World Report.

 Media Contact: Amanda Harper, director, Media Relations